Quick answer

 Universal Credit mortgages

 Universal Credit (UC) acceptance has improved significantly over the past few years.
 When UC was first introduced, many lenders were uncertain about how to assess it.
-Today, 22 lenders in our comparison accept UC as standard income, and a further 8 will consider it on referral.
+Today, 23 of the 30 lenders in our comparison accept UC as standard income; six do not accept it, and one considers it case-by-case.

 How lenders assess UC depends on the components included in your award.
 The housing element is almost always excluded because it is intended to cover rent, not mortgage payments.
 The standard allowance, child element, disability elements, and carer element are generally all included in the income calculation.